TitoAgudelo/react-boilerplate/README.md

 -- index.js

 state management is related folders as /providers and /hooks in this case is just a services calling API

+- /hooks as reference OF services requesting data and returning the information of the API as custom hook call action
+* usePost() getting post from API
+* useComments getting comments from API